mrbvrz/plank-themes/README.md

 cd plank-themes
 ./install.sh
 ```
-or you can do manual install, copy the contents of the Plank Themes folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide.
+or you can do manual install, copy the contents of the plank themes folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide.

 ```terminal
 git clone https://github.com/mrbvrz/plank-themes.git